 With reports of declining engagement on both Facebook and Messenger, Zuckerberg and Co. decided that the newsfeed needed fixing.
 From now on you can expect to see less from brands and publishers, and more from friends and family.
 With just under two billion users, this will result in huge change not just for Facebook as a platform – but also for the many businesses and brands that use it.

 Facebook insists that the new focus will revert back to the initial reason the platform was created; i.e., social interaction.
-It will be less about time spent on Facebook, but rather about the quality of time spent and meaningful social interactions between friends, family – and hopefully brands.
+It will be less about time spent on Facebook, but rather about the quality of time spent making meaningful social interactions between friends, family – and hopefully brands.

-The algorithm favours social interaction, so more than ever, brands are going to have to stand for something.
+The algorithm favours social interaction, more than ever, so brands are going to have to stand for something.